GamaCaetano/GamaCaetano/README.md

  Hi there!
 My name is Jeison and I'm Biologist and IT student.
 First I'm interested in Technology and Science since my childhood because this I studied at seveteen electrical techinician.
 Then I was military for four years and I started my Biology degree but I always like computer, tech and innovation.
 Finally I turn for my interest field and I study Python  👋

-- 👨🏽‍🔬 I’m currently working on Epidemiology for Governament
+- 👨🏽‍🔬 I’m currently working on Epidemiology for Government
 - 👨🏽‍💻 I’m currently learning Python
 - 👯 I’m looking to collaborate on Technology
 - 🤔 I’m looking for help with Computer Science